Examinations and ultrasounds can help a doctor identify endometriosis, but a laparoscopy is the only way to diagnose it definitively.

-While there is no cure for endometriosis, a laparoscopy can often conclusively diagnose the condition and is an effective treatment for some people.
+While there is no cure for endometriosis, a laparoscopy is an effective treatment for some people.

-Any invasive surgery carries some risks.
-A doctor should discuss these with a person before the procedure.
+Any invasive surgery carries risks.
+A doctor should discuss these with the person before the procedure.

-One of the most serious potential side effects is an injury to the bowel, especially if there are endometriosis lesions in that area.
-For this reason, only a bowel specialist should perform a procedure around the bowel.
+One of the most serious risks is an injury to the bowel, especially if there are endometriosis lesions in that area.
+For this reason, only a bowel specialist should perform a procedure that involves the bowel.